Avoid Knee Replacement with Genicular Artery Embolization (GAE) for Chronic Knee Pain Relief in San Francisco

 1. Is Genicular Artery Embolization covered by insurance?

-Coverage varies by provider and plan.
+Coverage depends on your insurance provider and plan.
 Many insurers cover GAE when it’s deemed medically necessary.
-Contact your insurance company or our office for assistance with prior authorization.
+Our office will verify your insurance benefits and help with prior authorization.

 2. What are the success rates for GAE?